 On the aspect of style, however, Higgins lauds Wilson’s choice for alteration, namely to use an iambic pentameter, which is more commonly used for epic poetry in English, instead of the original’s dactylic hexameter.
 The same point is made by Gregory Hays in his review for The New York Times.
 Hays lauds Wilson’s return to the iambic pentameter and her choice to remain loyal the number of lines and thus to convert every line in Greek to one in English.
 Hays claims “The result is an idiom of great sparseness and simplicity,” Higgins, similarly, states of Wilson’s style: “clarity and cleanness are her watchwords; her epic voice is not one of grandeur or pomposity,” In this remark, we can observe how Wilson’s ‘clarity and sparseness’ are implicitly presented in contrast to ‘grandeur or pomposity’, with the former deemed the more preferable of the two.

-In this implied contrast we can see a shadow of the debate between the domesticizing and foreignizing approaches of translation.
-However, it would be incorrect to label this purely as a question of domestication vs foreignization, as it seems to be a question of the tone of the language itself, rather than its relation to the language of the source text.
-I will translate this contrast into one of traditionalising vs modernising, with the former representing the elevated, formal and decorous style traditionally used for ancient texts (cf. below), and the latter representing a style such as Wilson’s, i.e. one which forgoes a complex and ornate idiom in favour of mostly colloquial and plain language.
+In this implied contrast we can see the shadow of the debate between the domesticising and foreignising approaches of translation.
+However, it would be incorrect to label this purely as a question of domestication v. foreignisation, as it seems to be a question of the tone of the language itself, rather than its relation to the language of the source text.
+I will translate this contrast into one of traditionalising vs modernising, with the former representing the elevated, formal and decorous style traditionally used for ancient texts (cf. below), and the latter representing a style such as Wilson’s, i.e. one that forgoes a complex and ornate idiom in favour of mostly colloquial and plain language.
 Others have been even more explicit in presenting this contrast, such as Luke Slattery in his review published in The Sidney Morning Herald:

 “There is a kind of decorous solemnity that readers raised on earlier translations might miss, but the more familiar English rhythm, combined with a more contemporary diction, seems to bring the poem closer to home.”